DragonBox/uplift-documentation/source/howto/repackaging.rst

   taken from *Unity Asset Store* then most like it is *UnityStoreLicense*.

 ``Upset.xml`` can define much more, namely, you can split your package by semantic type.
-Please see `Upset <upset>` for more information.
+Please see `Upset <../upset>` for more information.

 ----